cncf/tag-security/supply-chain-security/compromises/2018/gogetu.md

 ## Type of compromise

-Unbounded clients, which could lead to leaked secrets in the build pipeline and other malicious supply chain interference.
+Dev tooling - Unbounded clients, which could lead to leaked secrets in the build pipeline and other malicious supply chain interference.